nextstepitt/verdaccio-run/README.md

 1. Change the npm registry to the local address and launch Verdaccio (use the scripts above).
 1. Create a new project with a *package.json* file; only name an version are required attributes.
-1. Install all of the packages required for the project.
+1. Install all of the packages required for the project; if you are using a framework (create-react-app, vite), remember to create a project with the settings you need using the framework installer to pick up those packages.
+For example, vite requires both running the installation and running "npm install".
 1. Shut down Verdaccio.
 1. Zip the Verdaddio-run project folder and distribute it to the other computers; this will include Verdaccio and the storage cache.
 1. Proceed with distribution (next).